 Milk is a nutritious option if you have a sore tongue.
 It does not irritate your tongue tissues because it contains little acid and salt.
 Further, cow's milk has many properties similar to saliva and may help protect your tongue by reducing the concentration of naturally occurring acids in your mouth.
 Soy milk is also a good option because its chemical properties are close to those of cow's milk.
 Because cold foods are soothing to a sore tongue, try putting your glass of milk in the freezer for 10 to 15 minutes before drinking it.

 Cantaloupe and Honeydew Melon

 It's important to maintain a balanced, nutritious diet when you have a sore tongue.
 Cantaloupe and honeydew melons are good fruit choices when your tongue is sore because they contain low concentrations of acids.
 If chewing is painful, puree melon cubes in a blender or food processor to make the fruit easier to eat.
 Add milk or yogurt to the pureed melon to boost the nutritional and caloric content if you are having difficulty maintaining your weight.

 Meat, Poultry and Eggs

-Meat, poultry and eggs are naturally low in acids and contain high levels of protein, potassium and other important nutrients.
+Meat, poultry and eggs are naturally low in acids and contain high levels of protein, potassium, phosphorus and other important nutrients necessary for good health.
 During cooking, avoid adding spices that may irritate your tongue, such as salt, pepper and curry.
-To reduce the amount of chewing required when eating poultry or meat, puree these foods in your blender or food processor along with a small amount of low-sodium broth or gravy.
+To reduce the amount of chewing required when eating poultry or meat, stew them or puree these foods in your blender or food processor along with a small amount of low-sodium broth or gravy.
 When eating eggs, you may want to skip the toast, which can be irritating to the tongue because of its coarse texture.
-Try a soft biscuit or half of a small, untoasted bagel as a substitute.
+Try a soft biscuit, half of a small, untoasted bagel, or soft-cooked rice as a substitute.